bajamircea/bajamircea.github.io/_posts/2016-03-11-controlling-stack.markdown

 Bootstrap, Angular JS handle most of the browser/screen resolution variability.

-At the other end, micro-controllers are cheap and handle the real-time constraints of the application, but are not powerfull enough to handle HTTP well.
+At the other end, micro-controllers are cheap and handle the real-time constraints of the application, but are not powerful enough to handle HTTP well.
 Hence the Raspberry Pi board.

-The web server could have been cloud hosted, but for this application, based on the anticipated usage scenarious we decided to host the web server on the Raspberry Pi.
+The web server could have been cloud hosted, but for this application, based on the anticipated usage scenarios we decided to host the web server on the Raspberry Pi.

 Nginx as a reverse proxy is a no-brainer.
 It routes the requests and serves the